tkakrdpahd/tkakrdpahd/README.md

 **Working On:**

 - **M. Doo.** (Currently Working On).
 “Multidimensional arrays, time complexity and space complexity, and relational understanding beyond the geometric concept of topology,” *Target to Submit to Proceedings of the 2025 IEEE Computer Society Annual Symposium on VLSI*.
 - **M. Doo.** (Currently Working On).
-“V-Tuber’s Graduation, The Death of a Personality: The Theoretical Review,” *Target to Submit to Proceedings of the 2025 IEEE CTSoc Gaming, Entertainment and Media*.
+“V-Tuber’s Graduation, The Death of a Personality: The Theoretical Review,” *Target to Submit to ACM International Conference on Interactive Media Experiences (IMX 2025)*.
 - **M. Doo.** (Under Review; 2025).
 “Multi-Layered Communication Framework for P2P Live Streaming,” *Proceedings of the 2025 IEEE International Conference on Communications (ICC): Communication Software and Multimedia Symposium*.

 ---